joker-x/Leaflet.geoCSV/README.md

 * **fieldSeparator**: The string delimiting individual fields within each feature.
 By default, `fieldSeparator: ';'`.

-*  **deleteDobleQuotes**: A boolean indicating if double quotes surrounding individual field values should be removed.
+*  **deleteDoubleQuotes**: A boolean indicating if double quotes surrounding individual field values should be removed.
 By default, `true`.

 * **firstLineTitles**: A boolean indicating if the first line of the CSV file contains field titles.
 If set to false, the plugin will ignore the `titles` configuration option.
 By default, `false`.